Yale School of Nursing: History

 The Yale School of Nursing was founded in 1923 with funding from the Rockefeller Foundation.
-It celebrated its centennial anniversary in 2013.
+It celebrated its centennial (100th anniversary) beginning in September 2023.

 The Yale School of Nursing was the first School of Nursing to adopt the strong professional standards from the Goldmark Report of 1923 which it had sponsored with the Rockefeller Foundation to determine the best form of nurse training in 1918.
 It had its own Dean, faculty, budget and required a standardized degree.
 Annie Warburton Goodrich was appointed the first Dean of YSN and was the first woman Dean at Yale University.

 In 1934, bachelor's degrees were required for admission and Yale Corporation authorized the Master of Nursing degree.
 This program, allowing students with no prior background in nursing graduate entry, would continue until 1956 when the Master of Science in Nursing (MSN) program began.
 The MSN required students to have a prior background in nursing in order to gain entry into the program.
 The Nurse Practitioner track within the MSN degree was established in 1971 with the offering of the Pediatric Nurse Practitioner specialty.
 This was expanded in 1972, when the Family Nurse Practitioner specialty began.
 By 1975 YSN offered 10 specialty programs and tracks, and was at the vanguard of the education of nurse practitioners at the graduate level along with clinical nurse specialists and nurse-midwives.
 In 1974, YSN reopened admission for students with no prior background in nursing through its Three-Year Program for Non-Nurse College Graduates (later called the GEPN program).

+During the 1990s, the school expanded its doctoral programs.
+In 1994 it began offering a Doctor of Nursing Science (DNS) program.
+In 2006, this program was converted to a Doctor of Philosophy (PhD) in Nursing degree, which was awarded through Yale’s Graduate School of Arts and Sciences.
+In the following decade, the school further expanded its advanced practice education by launching a Doctor of Nursing Practice (DNP) degree program in 2012.
+In 2013, the school moved from the New Haven campus to the West Campus of Yale University (in West Haven/Orange, Connecticut).
+In the early 2020s, the school implemented several institutional initiatives, such as expanding equity and inclusion efforts and introducing new program formats.
+In 2023, the Yale School of Nursing launched its first hybrid and online degree programs with the introduction of a part-time Psychiatric-Mental Health Nurse Practitioner program that combines online coursework with in-person clinical training.

+Rankings

+The school is among the top 20 graduate nursing schools in the country, according to the latest rankings by U.S. News & World Report (2024).
+In addition to the top 20 tier overall ranking, the school's Advanced Practice Nursing specialties in Psychiatric-Mental Health and Adult-Gerontology Primary Care had the fifth highest scores nationally as ranked by peer institutions.
+Yale's School of Nursing remains among the most selective in the nation, with only 20% of applicants estimated to be accepted.